HL7EE/ig-ee-base/input/pagecontent/index.md

 <b>The guidance does not form the basis for a completely described deployable service in and of itself but is the basis from which other FHIR implementation guides can be derived.</b>
 <br/>
 <br/>
-This version of the EEBase Implementation Guide is currently under development and will be updated daily.
+This version of the EEBase Implementation Guide is currently under development.
 <br/>
 <ul>
      <li>Some of the URLs might not be resolvable yet, there may be a few broken links.</li>
      <li>Some of the CodeSystems and ValueSets are still in development.</li>
-     <li>Subpages "People and Organizations" and "Profiling Guidelines" are still in development.</li>
      <li>Official contacts and the list of contributors/reviewers will be added in the near future.
 Until then the main contact point for inquiries is <b>fhir@tehik.ee</b>.</li>
 </ul>